-They’ll direct you to the district offices that have jurisdiction over more distant national forest properties if you ask.
+If you ask, they’ll direct you to the district offices that have jurisdiction over more distant national forest properties.

-Carry your permit with you the entire time you’re on national forest land.
-Bring an official USDA Forest Service map along to avoid getting lost and to stay within the designated tree-cutting areas.
+Carry your permit the entire time you’re on national forest land.
+Bring an official USDA Forest Service map along to avoid getting lost, and stay within the designated tree-cutting areas.